Skip to main content

 2020: UK Leaves EU

-Brexit brought big challenges for the electrotechnical sector – think supply chain delays, rising costs, and new rules on labour and standards.
+Brexit brought big challenges for the electrotechnical sector, like supply chain delays, rising costs, and new rules on labour and standards.

 However, ECA stepped up, providing clear guidance, lobbying for fair trade terms, and helping Members navigate compliance and workforce changes.
 This proactive approach didn’t just ease the transition; it cemented ECA’s reputation as a trusted leader and problem-solver, showing Members they could rely on ECA when it mattered most.